Resilio is Joining Nasuni — Learn More →

 The key benefit of LucidLink is that it enables organizations to stream files stored in the cloud over the internet and to collaborate on those files in real-time.
 Because it operates on the cloud in this way, LucidLink requires a high-speed, low-latency internet connection to properly enjoy the benefits of their cloud file streaming feature, LucidLink filespaces.

 Alas, many connections — which may be higher bandwidth — may have some latency or cause hiccups for LucidLink.
-While Resilio Connect does not stream files, it can reliably upload, download, and efficiently sync files across any type of network, no matter the bandwidth or latency.
+While Resilio does not stream files, it can reliably upload, download, and efficiently sync files across any type of network, no matter the bandwidth or latency.

 Thus, network problems cause frustration for LucidLink users.
 In order to access their files, their internet connection must be working and, depending on how large the files are, must be operating at full speed in order for them to work effectively.